TaokyleYT/PUCTF25-Digital_Instrumentality_Project-Writeup/README.md

     --- START OFF TOPIC ---

     2 truth 1 lie

-    only encrypted with base 64
-    not XOR encrypted
-    it hurts when Karma pees
+    The encrypted flag is in here somewhere flag only encrypted with base64 and not XOR encrypted it hurts when Karma pees

-    if only encrypted with base64 is a lie then it can be encrypted with other methods, not only XOR, 2nd might be true Karma could hurt when bro pee

-    if not XOR encrypted is a lie
+    if the encrypted flag isn't here
-    then its encrypted by not just base64, first one is also a lie so its not possible
+    the next one doesn't make sense
+    therefore not true

+    if flag is not only encrypted with base64 and with XOR too its in here somewhere
+    and karma hurts when bro pee
+    maybe true

-    if karma doesnt hurt when bro pee, then it is only encrypted with base64
+    if karma didn't hurt when bro pee flag is here somewhere
-    and it is not encryped by XOR

-    later you will know this entire game is a lie btw
+    and only encrypted with base64 and not XOR deeper into decryption you know this is false

+    so karma hurts when bro pee

     ---END OFF TOPIC---
 </details>